 Cognitive Distractions

 Cognitive distractions happen when the driver’s mind is not focused on driving.
 Talking to passengers, daydreaming, or becoming preoccupied with a phone conversation are common causes.
 These distractions are especially dangerous because they are harder to detect and can lead to fatal crashes.
+In College Park, where frequent traffic and complex intersections like Main Street and Godby Road require constant focus, cognitive distractions can have deadly consequences.

 Multiple Distractions at Once